Strelitzia-Khazan/What-for-dinner-lab2-variant-3/README.md

    - In immutable programming, all objects cannot be changed after they are created, and each change requires the generation of a new data structure.
-   - Therefore, the copy() function is used repeatedly in the code to build a new datastructure based on the original data structure to ensure that the original structure will not change.
+   - Therefore, the copy() function is used repeatedly in the code to build a new data structure based on the original data structure to ensure that the original structure will not change.
 - Find possible implementation errors, which can pass property-based tests:
    - When implementing a Binary Tree based set, special conditions are sometimes overlooked.
-   - For example, if the implemented function fails to handle empty inputs.
+     For example, if the implemented function fails to handle empty inputs.
-   - Due to the nature of property-based testing (PBT), automatically generated inputs may not include empty inputs.
+     Due to the nature of property-based testing (PBT), automatically generated inputs may not include empty inputs.
-   - Consequently, the test may pass, giving the impression that the function is problem-free.
+     Consequently, the test may pass, giving the impression that the function is problem-free.
-   - However, when we manually introduce marginal conditions such as empty lists or empty trees, the test will fail.
+     However, when we manually introduce marginal conditions such as empty lists or empty trees, the test will fail.